pevma/Suricata-Logstash-Templates/README.md

 Suricata-Logstash-Templates
 ===========================

-Templates for Kibana/Logstash to use with Suricata IDPS
+Templates/Dashboards for Kibana to use with Suricata IDPS

 This repository provides 12 templates for the Kibana interface of Logstash for use with Suricata IDS/IPS - Intrusion Detection and Prevention System.

-These templates are for use with Suricata and ELK - Elasticsearch, Logstash, Kibana.
+These dashboards are for use with Suricata and ELK - Elasticsearch, Logstash, Kibana.
 You can install all of them following the guide here:

 https://redmine.openinfosecfoundation.org/projects/suricata/wiki/_Logstash_Kibana_and_Suricata_JSON_output